 We live in a connected world, and more and more of our devices and parts of our lives are becoming intertwined.
 But with convenience comes vulnerability.
 We all know that.
 We hear about the risks to our privacy and of hacking on almost on a daily basis.
 So it bears asking – how safe is your smart home?

 How much more connected can we become?
 Let’s take a moment to reflect on The Internet of Things or IoT.
 What is the IoT?

 The Internet of Things and Your Smart Home

 The Internet of Things (IoT) is the network of physical objects or “things” embedded with electronics, software, sensors, and network connectivity, which means these objects can collect and exchange data.

 In other words, the Internet of Things means more direct integration between the physical world and computer-based systems.
 It used to sound like science fiction but now it’s part of our reality.

-The fact of the matter is, manufacturers market the convenience of connected grills, coffee makers, refrigerators and door locks.
+The fact of the matter is that manufacturers market the convenience of connected grills, coffee makers, refrigerators and door locks.
 But as most security experts agree, these same manufacturers are not taking enough precautions to protect our security and privacy.

 Take the well-publicized cases of hackers breaching Internet-connected camera systems, smart TVs and even baby monitors.
-These cases underlie the importance of security where we are most vulnerable.
+These cases underline the importance of security where we are most vulnerable.

 Edith Ramirez, chairwoman of the Federal Trade Commission